FAIR2-for-research-software/python-testing-for-research/episodes/05-testing-exceptions.Rmd

 Here, `pytest.raises` is a context manager that checks that the code inside the `with` block raises a `ValueError` exception.
 If it doesn't, the test fails.

-If you want to get more detailled with things, you can test what the error message says too:
+If you want to get more detailed with things, you can test what the error message says too:
 ```python

 def test_square_root():